cx-language/cx/README.md

 The C++ code style is enforced by `scripts/format.sh`, which requires clang-format version 6.0.0.
-The script can also be run with the `fmt` CMake target. `scripts/format.sh --check` can be set as a git pre-commit hook to verify that the code is formatted.
+The script can also be run with the `fmt` CMake target.
+The CMake build system installs a git pre-commit hook to check that the code is formatted.
+You can also manually check if the code is formatted by running `scripts/format.sh --check`.

 ## License